Programmes and courses

 Our programmes and courses

-We offer programmes from first level, to second level, and to research level.
-Below you can find more information about our programmes and the different levels:
+Below, you can find more information about our programmes and the different study levels.

 Bachelor programmes

-A bachelor programme is a three-year education on the first-cycle level, which means that you study 180 credits.
+A Bachelor’s programme is a three-year first-cycle programme comprising 180 credits.

-Some of the courses are specific to the programme and can not be studied as a separate courses.
-When you are a registered student in a bachelor programme, you have priority access to those courses that can be part of your degree.
+Some courses are programme-specific and cannot be taken as standalone courses.
+As a registered Bachelor’s student, you have priority access to courses that form part of your degree.

-Eligibility requirements vary between bachelor programmes, but the selection-group is upper secondary school grades and the Swedish Scholastic Aptitude Test (högskoleprovet).
+Entry requirements vary between Bachelor’s programmes.
+Selection is based on upper secondary school grades and results from the Swedish Scholastic Aptitude Test (Högskoleprovet).

 Bachelor's programme in Development Studies (BIDS) | Department of Political Science (lu.se)